Hurricanes & typhoons

 ABSTRACT

-Wind loads during a Hurricane or Typhoon are enormously powerful and can be deadly and destructive in particular for wooden houses.
-Prefabricated wooden houses are extremely sensitive to unbalance.
-It is therefore a prerequisite that wooden prefab houses be designed per the proper codes if such house is to be built in a cyclone belt.
+Wind loads during a Hurricane or Typhoon are enormously powerful and can be deadly and destructive in particularly for wooden houses, since wooden houses are extremely sensitive to unbalance.
+It is therefore a prerequisite that wooden prefab houses be designed per the proper codes if such a house is to be built in a cyclone belt.
 Based on our 40 years of experience we guarantee your Prefab Bali House will be designed accordingly by applying the IBC 2018.
-For the USA the applicable amendments which are in force for the County where the unit will be built will be applied.
+For the USA the applicable amendments that are in force for the country where the unit will be built will be applied.
 Many other countries acknowledge the IBC 2018 Where necessary our designs will be upgraded to cyclone rating against a variation order for the extra costs to reinforce the standard structure.

 FULL-SCALE OCCURRENCES WITHOUT MAJOR DAMAGE TO OUR UNITS (for pictures browse down)

-♦ In September 2004 one of our buildings withstood Hurricane Ivan that struck the Cayman islands
+♦ In September 2004 one of our buildings withstood Hurricane Ivan which struck the Cayman Islands

 ♦ In November 2009 a 2-storey unit designed and prefabricated by us lost only some roof tiles when the island of Sta.
 Lucia in the Caribbean was hit by Hurricane Thomas

-♦ Early November 2013 the Philippines were hard hit by typhoon Haiyan.
+♦ In early November 2013 the Philippines was hard hit by typhoon Haiyan.
 Our A-2 model sustained the 315 km/h (196 mph) storm

-♦ Mid-September 2017, Hurricane Maria strikes the island of Guadeloupe.
+♦ Mid-September 2017, Hurricane Maria struck the island of Guadeloupe.
 The unit that was supplied by us in early 2017 fully survived the ordeal without any damage.

 The unit survived Hurricane Thomas